cybersec-ipb-pt/CTF-walkthroughs/Análise_Forense_2_WRITEUP.md

 - analise_forense_2.txt

 ```
-A system maintained by Altice Labs, was the target of multiple attacks.
+A system maintained by IPB, was the target of multiple attacks.
 Analyze the log and discover the timestamp in which the "Command Injection" attack occurred.
 ```

 ## Exploit